andersen-lab/outbreak-local-documentation/docs/source/parameters-and-data-formatting.rst

 1. Website parameters
 2. Bjorn parameters

+Additonally, if the bjorn service is going to be used, there is one parameter that must be changed in the `docker-compose.yml <https://github.com/andersen-lab/outbreak.info/blob/master/docker-compose.yml>`_ file, located `here <https://github.com/andersen-lab/outbreak.info/blob/master/docker-compose.yml#L14>`_.

+* Recommeneded use is to replace this line with the absolute path of the bjorn submodule

 The website parameter file is nameed **localConfig.json** and can be found under

 .. code-block:: console